-Assistant Professor: Wai-Hang YEE, Ph.D., is an assistant professor at the Department of Politics and Public Administration, The University of Hong Kong.
-He is now serving as the Deputy Director of its Master of Public Administration program.
-His research investigates the design and dynamic of reforms from an institutional perspective.
-Upon graduation from the University of Southern California in 2012, he joined the Lee Kuan Yew School of Public Policy, National University of Singapore as an assistant professor (2012–2015), where he also served as Research Fellow at the Asian Competitiveness Institute (2013-2015), Convener for the specialization in public management and leadership, Master of Public Policy (2014-2015), and won the Research Excellence Award (2014).
-He has published on environmental and food safety regulatory reform, public management reform, decentralization reform, as well as neighborhood governance reform.
-Henry YEE received his Bachelor and Master degrees from The University of Hong Kong.
+Assistant Professor: Wai-Hang YEE, Ph.D., is an assistant professor at the Department of Politics and Public Administration (PPA), The University of Hong Kong.
+He is the Director (PPA) of the Bachelor of Social Sciences (Government and Laws) & Bachelor of Laws (double degree) programme, and the Director (Deputy) of the Master of Public Administration programme.
+His research investigates the design and dynamic of major reforms in the public sector.
+Upon graduation from the University of Southern California, he joined the Lee Kuan Yew School of Public Policy, National University of Singapore as an assistant professor, where he also served as Research Fellow at the Asian Competitiveness Institute, Convener for the specialization in public management and leadership, Master of Public Policy, and won the Research Excellence Award.
+His article Governing the Neighborhood with Confucian Ideas was awarded the Marc Holzer Best Article Award (Runner-up) by the Section on Chinese Public Administration (SCPA) of the American Society for Public Administration (ASPA) & Chinese Public Administration Review (CPAR).
+He received his Bachelor and Master degrees from The University of Hong Kong.

 - Yee, Wai-Hang, and Peng Liu.
 2020.
 Control, Coordination, and Capacity: Deficits in China's Frontline Regulatory System for Food Safety.
 Journal of Contemporary China, 29 (124): 503-518. https://doi.org/10.1080/10670564.2019.1677361